scottcgi/MojoTween/Documentation/Documentation-en.md

     <code>TweenAction ActionShakeRotationX/Y/Z(float amplitude, float speed, float duration)</code>
   </summary>

-  >Creates a TweenAction that shakes the transform rotation x/y/z by [amplitude] and [speed].
+  >Creates a TweenAction that shakes the Transform rotation x/y/z by [amplitude] and [speed].
   >Note: don't change the isRelative and TweenEase of this TweenAction.
 </details>